benchittle/pressure-transducer/documentation/notes.md

 ## Smaller microSD cards
 I ordered some [512MB cards](https://www.adafruit.com/product/5252) from Adafruit ([through DigiKey](https://www.digikey.ca/short/tnh7294f)).
 512MB is plenty for this kind of data logging, assuming the data is stored efficiently (i.e. as binary data, which will need some post-processing to be readable).
 Although I haven't tested all the cards yet, they appear to draw significantly less current.
 Compared to the 32GB Sandisk card which drained >1mA while idle, the 512MB card was only drawing just under 0.4mA.
 While this is still a lot, it's a noteable improvment.

 If each reading takes a 4 byte timestamp, a 4 byte float (pressure), and a 1 byte int (temperature), then each reading will require 9 bytes.
-Assuming 400,000,000 Bytes of space (I want to account for any bad memory or packing that might go on under the hood), then the card will be able to store approximately `400,000,000 Bytes / 9 Bytes = 44,444,444 samples`.
+Assuming 400,000,000 Bytes of space (I want to account for any bad memory or packing that might go on under the hood), then the card will be able to store approximately
+`400,000,000 Bytes / 9 Bytes per sample = 44,444,444 samples`
 Assuming a sampling rate of 1Hz, then the sensor will have space to run for 514 days.
 If this isn't enough, then we can remove the timestamp from each reading and instead assume each reading is 1 second apart.
 This method would only require 5 bytes per reading, leaving room for 80,000,000 samples or 925 days of data at 1Hz.

 # 10 May 2022